jaredchai/AAAC/README.md

 # AAAC
-Public archive for previous private project on AI and Bernoulli Naive Bayesian Classifier, selected files displayed.
+Public archive for previous private project on AI and Bayesian Classifier, selected files displayed.